-In this table, the odd man out is also.
+In Table 7, the odd man out is also.
 This is actually fairly simple to explain: unlike only and even, English also (unlike its German counterpart auch or Dutch ook, which may assume scalar readings, equivalent to even, when combined with superlatives) is never scalar.
-With quite a few (though by no means all) of the occurrences of in only the and in even the counted by Google, we were actually dealing with scalar cases such as in even the hardest cases.
-These have always been seen as special cases (Jacobs 1983; König 1991; Bayer 1996; Kayne 2000), and as much more likely to appear in PP-internal position.14 For also, a scalar use is not available (Köning 1991), and the result is a much more striking difference in frequency between the two orders.
+With quite a few-though by no means all-of the occurrences of in only the and in even the counted by Google, we were actually dealing with scalar cases such as in even the hardest cases.
+These have always been seen as special cases (Bayer, 1996; Jacobs, 1983; Kayne, 2000; König, 1991), and as much more likely to appear in PP-internal position.
+13 For also, a scalar use is not available (König, 1991), and the result is a much more striking difference in frequency between the two orders.

-3. Approximating adverbs inside and outside PPs: A case of variation and change
+4 Approximating adverbs inside and outside PPs: A case of variation and change